-Refer to Accounting policies for consolidated financial statements and Note 6
+Refer to Note 3 in the consolidated financial statements

-The group's total net sales from continued and discontinued operations amount to EUR 1,512.6 million.
-The group's main revenue streams include magazine and newspaper publishing (circulation sales and advertising sales), TV and Radio operations, online and mobile revenues and learning solutions.
+The group's total net sales from continued and discontinued operations amount to EUR 1,352 million.
+The group's main revenue streams include magazine and newspaper publishing (circulation sales and advertising sales), TV and Radio operations, online and mobile revenues, events and learning solutions.
 Revenue recognition principles vary depending on the nature of the revenue stream.
 Revenue recognition is considered a key audit matter due to the significance for revenue to the financial statements and due to management judgement involved in selecting the appropriate revenue recognition method for the different revenue streams.